 But, other than a few gross stories I heard as an impressionable kid with a big imagination… I never really gave much thought about microscopic aliens infesting us like the giant walking blood banks we are.

-In 2010 I met Rob and Keith who had developed products to help fight various levels of digestive distress and diarrhea in their patients.
+In 2010 I met Dr. Rob and Dr. Keith who had developed products to help fight various levels of digestive distress and diarrhea in their patients.
 And guess what?
-They were leveraging this minuscule community for good!
+They were leveraging this minuscule community for good with their equine probiotics!

 I’d heard the word “probiotic” before, maybe on a yogurt cup, but I gave it no more thought than I do “Techron” in my gasoline.